mikey1384/twinkle-network/README.md

 - find and connect with life long mentors from all over the world

-- find motivation in learning, to become active learners instead of passive ones, to be driven by their own curiosity instead of the pressure imposed to them by grownups
+- find motivation in learning, to become active learners instead of passive ones, to be driven by their own curiosity rather than the pressure imposed to them by grownups

 - have opportunity to teach and help other children